 The Council has already acted delivering Phase 1 of its Estates & Accommodation (E&A) Programme with the reconfiguration of the former Bournemouth Town Hall Complex into the new BCP Civic Centre.
 Significant work has also been undertaken at Poole Customer Hub & Library and Christchurch Customer Hub & Library to provide more modern and agile environments for both customers and staff.
-This has facilitated the closure of the other two civic centre sites which can now be repurposed via the Council's Future-Places partner.
+This has facilitated the closure of the other two civic centre sites which can now be considered under the Corporate Landlord Model.